Neville Costigan

 Neville Costigan (born 16 March 1985) is a Papua New Guinean former professional rugby league footballer who played in the 2000s and 2010s.
 A Papua New Guinea international and Queensland State of Origin representative forward, he played in the National Rugby League for Australian clubs the Brisbane Broncos, the Canberra Raiders, the St. George Illawarra Dragons (with whom he won the 2010 NRL Grand Final) and Newcastle Knights.
-Costigan then finished his career in the Super League with the Hull Kingston Rovers.
+Costigan then finished his career in the Super League with Hull Kingston Rovers.

 Background

 Born in Rabaul, Papua New Guinea on 16 March 1985, Costigan's father is Australian and his mother is from Dyaul Island.
 He played his junior football for the Mackay Wests Tigers in Queensland, Australia, having moved to Australia with his parents at a young age.
 Costigan was then signed by the Brisbane Broncos.

 Playing career

 Brisbane Broncos

 In Round 26 of the 2003 NRL season, Costigan made his NRL début for the Broncos against the St. George Illawarra Dragons.
 That year Costigan won the Broncos' Rookie of the Year award, and in his short time at the club, established a reputation as being a big hitter in defence.

 In 2006, Costigan was involved in an off-field incident and had his contract terminated by the Broncos.
 It was revealed Costigan was charged with drink driving after he was caught driving around Brisbane, Queensland with a blood alcohol level of 0.13, almost three times the legal limit As a result, he missed the Broncos' 2006 NRL Grand Final victory.